-A flagpole anchored in weak concrete will not be able to stand up straight for long — pressure from the wind, rain and other elements will eventually cause the structure to bend and sag.
+A flagpole anchored in weak concrete will not be able to stand up straight for long; pressure from the wind, rain and other elements will eventually cause the structure to bend and sag.
 The same can be said of your spine and the muscles that support it.
 The muscles of your back, abdomen, pelvis and buttocks all work as a support system for your spine.
-If these muscles are weak, your spine isn’t getting the support it needs to stay straight and strong.
+If these muscles are weak, your spine isn’t getting the support it needs to stay properly upright and aligned.
 Eventually, an unsupported spine will succumb to the stresses of sitting, standing and bad posture.
-The result of this weakness may be disc protrusion, spinal stenosis or any number of other painful back injuries.
+The result of this weakness may contribute to a herniated disc, spinal stenosis, bone spurs or any number of other painful conditions.

 Types of back strengthening exercises

 Exercises designed to strengthen the back and core muscles are focused on either extension or lumbar stabilization.
 Work with your doctor or physical therapist to develop a strengthening plan that is right for your specific condition and state of health.
 Common types of exercises include:

 - McKenzie exercises focus on extension.
 Named after the New Zealand physical therapist who developed the technique, these exercises aim to open the spaces between vertebrae, which may reduce disc compression and disc pain.
 McKenzie exercises also incorporate core muscle movements, which help to stabilize the trunk and build strength.

 - Dynamic lumbar stabilization exercises aim to find your neutral spine position and train the core muscles to help maintain that position.
 Neutral spine refers to the natural curvature of the spine.
 When your spine is in neutral position, your back should feel completely comfortable.